nushkovg/k1s-website/new/add-service.md

 # Adding New Services

 The platform is made with extensibility in mind, so that you can add your own services without too much hassle.
 This section explains how to do it.
+You can also check out the [example service](https://github.com/nushkovg/k1s-example) and its `infrastructure` directory for additional guidance if you are new to Kubernetes and Helm.

 > **_NOTE:_** You will probably need some knowledge about creating Kubernetes manifests and using Helm before adding a new service.